-On Tuesday, last week, leaders in the community gathered to discuss the three freedoms for action and how to live those out on Wheaton’s campus.
+Leaders in the community gathered to discuss the three freedoms for action and how to live those out on Wheaton’s campus on Tuesday of last week.
 This themed community conversation was an extension of the teach-in last year on this topic.
 During the teach-in last year, the guest speakers presented on the freedom to think, to be, and the freedom of speech.

 Meehan shared her own advice on showing advocacy in a classroom setting.
 She emphasized the importance of identifying what is bothering each student in their own lives before trying to make a change.
 Meehan concluded that it is important to find what you are truly passionate about and what you think should be changed in the world.

 Meehan also included advice on how to be an activist.
 She stated that working with others, who may have more knowledge and power than you, is extremely helpful and more efficient than trying to achieve something on your own.
 She emphasized that the process of taking the first step is different for everyone and bravery is important to have in order to make an impact.